sashadt/docs/docs/oas.md

 # Online Analytics Service (OAS)

-Online Analytics Service (OAS) is an Apex application which is delivered as a service in some of the DT RTS applications, for example, Omni Channel Fraud Prevention Application.
-It is a Druid based system that can query in real-time on data streams from various source applications.
+Online Analytics Service (OAS) is an Apex application that is delivered as a service in some of the DataTorrent RTS applications.
+An example of one such application is [Omni Channel Fraud Prevention Application](omni_channel_fraud_app.md).
+OAS is a [Druid](http://druid.io/) based application that supports querying in real-time on data streams that are populated by a source application such as [Omni Channel Fraud Prevention Application](omni_channel_fraud_app.md).

-OAS is integrated with OAS Dashboards service which is a DataTorrent RTS Service that has been built using Apache Superset.
-See [OAS Dashboards Service](oas_dashboards)
+OAS is integrated with the [OAS Dashboards Service](oas_dashboards.md) which is a DataTorrent RTS Service that has been built using [Apache Superset](https://superset.incubator.apache.org/).
+The OAS provides the powerful query engine in the backend for the [OAS Dashboards Service](oas_dashboards.md) which enables impressive visualization on the front-end for any application on the DataTorrent RTS platform.
+Both OAS and [OAS Dashboards](oas_dashboard.md) are components of a complete end-to-end Data Analytics solution for actionable insights into real-time data flowing through a DataTorrent RTS application pipeline.

-OAS Dashboards performs visualization on the frontend, whereas Online Analytics Service (OAS) provides a backend for OAS Dashboards to query the expected visualization.

-Both OAS and OAS Dashboards are interdependent services that provides a complete end-to-end Data Analytics solution for actionable insights into the data.

-OAS is available only with _DT Premium_ license.
+OAS is available only with the [_DT Premium_ license](Licensing.md).

 # Workflow of OAS